 Any other available information

-As a portion of normal business COMPANY NAME, Inc. does at times acquire ownership and operation of jurisdictional systems that were installed and operated by other propane suppliers.
-In addition to complying with the other sections of this written plan, COMPANY NAME will handle all jurisdictional systems that are gained through acquisition from another LP operator in the following manner:
+As a portion of normal business the Company does at times acquire ownership and operation of jurisdictional systems that were installed and operated by other propane suppliers.
+In addition to complying with the other sections of this written plan, the Company will handle all jurisdictional systems that are gained through acquisition from another LP operator in the following manner:

 The LP operator from whom the system was acquired will be contacted with a formal request to provide any and all records pertaining to the installation, maintenance and operations of the jurisdictional system acquired.
 A specific request for the documentation of the jurisdictional system DIMP plan should be a part of the request.
 The date the request was made will be documented and included in the jurisdictional system folder.